 For paid up BIAS members, this publication is available free and is available at BIAS evening meetings. £3 Postage and packing will have to be paid if members can not pick it up.

-BIAS histories are a new venture by the Society.
-BIAS hope to publish many mini histories based on research done by mmbers.
+BIAS histories are a publishing venture by the Society.
+BIAS hope to publish many mini histories based on research done by members.
 We plan to reprint articles from back copies of the BIAS Journal and other sources on subjects of interest where the original source is no longer available.
 Number 1 was launched at the BIAS AGM in April 2011.

 BIAS Histories No. 4 – Brunel’s Locked Diary